Planning to rent a car in Iceland? Getting the right vehicle for your road trip is the first priority

 Read more: Why Iceland is paradise for photographers

-- Get a road map before your arrival.
-You can buy one on amazon in advance or directly at the airport
+- Get a road map from Google Maps before your arrival.
+You can find these on amazon or directly at the airport.

-- Download an Iceland map from Google Maps before your arrival.
+- Download an offline Iceland map from Google Maps before your arrival.

 - Have the following emergency numbers with you all the time: